 So today I say goodbye to an old friend and hello to a new one.

-We have finished month 2 and are now entering the third month of Operation Fat Ass.
+We have finished month 2 at a local gym in Dallas, and are now entering the third month of Operation Fat Ass.
 The second month was spent mostly in limbo.
 I used the month to evaluated my next step.
 I’ve stuck steady in the mid to high 230’s as far as weight goes (238 this morning) so I’m still down about 20 pounds since new years.
 Mainly this last month has been spent learning how to gain muscle, burn fat and what types of exercises/foods will sufficiently help in obtaining those goals.
 Below are a few things that I’ve learned.

 - You can either workout and diet to gain muscle or workout and diet to burn fat, but you can’t do both at the same time.
 The type of diet and exercise it takes to seriously put on muscle will not burn a lot of fat, while the type of diet/exercise to burn fat doesn’t put on muscle (and sometimes reduces your muscle mass).

 - Eating many small meals each day instead of three large ones helps to speed up your metabolism.
 Anyone else get tired around mid afternoon?
 The problem with eating three large meals each day is two fold.
 First, it causes your insulin levels to shoot up and down in high highs and low lows, which is horrible (insulin levels is one of the main tenets of the Atkins diet).
 Second, by keeping your body consistently fueled your metabolism remains active throughout the day.
 What happens when you go long periods of time without eating (say 5 hours between lunch and dinner) your body thinks you can’t find food and both slows down the metabolism and hangs onto all the energy (fat) it can.
 I’ve actually increased my caloric intake, but reduced my weight over the last few days by eating every 2-3 hours.